 The engineering sciences have their roots in mathematics and basic sciences but carry knowledge further toward creative application.
 These studies provide a bridge between mathematics and basic sciences on the one hand and engineering practice on the other.
-Such subjects include mechanics, thermodynamics, electrical and electronic circuits, materials science, transport phenomena and computer science (other than computer programming skills), along with other subjects, depending upon the discipline.
-While it is recognized that some subject areas may be taught from the standpoint of either the basic sciences or engineering sciences, the ultimate determination of the engineering science content is based upon the extent to which there is extension of knowledge toward creative application.
-In order to promote breadth, the curriculum must include at least one engineering course outside the major disciplinary area.
+Such subjects include mechanics, thermodynamics, electrical and electronic circuits, materials science, transport phenomena and computer science (other than computer programming skills), along with other subjects, depending on the discipline.
+Although it is recognized that some subject areas may be taught from the standpoint of either basic sciences or engineering sciences, the ultimate determination of the engineering science content is based on the extent to which there is extension of knowledge toward creative application.
+In order to promote breadth, the curriculum must include at least one engineering course outside of the major disciplinary area.

-Bachelor degree programs accredited by the Engineering Accreditation Commission of ABET require that the program require a minimum of one year of a combination of college-level mathematics and basic sciences (some with experimental experience) appropriate to the discipline.
-Basic sciences are defined as biology, chemistry and physics.
+Bachelor degree programs accredited by the Engineering Accreditation Commission of ABET require that the program require a minimum of 30 units of college-level mathematics and basic sciences (some with experimental experience) appropriate to the discipline.
+The basic sciences are defined as biology, chemistry and physics.